Click here to download the Word Doc – RULES AND REGULATIONS FEB 2019

 The following specifications shall apply to all monuments set in the Cemetery:

-Special designs, shafts, etc., and memorials for larger lots than an 8 grave lot, which are not covered by the above schedule, must be submitted to the Cemetery for approval.
+Special designs, shafts, etc., and memorials for lots larger than 8 graves are not covered by the preceding schedule and must be submitted to the Cemetery for approval.

 SINGLE GRAVE SECTION

 1 Grave Flush Marker Only Range A / Range B / Section 29